 Consider the following scenario: You are a car manufacturer, producing cars with a particular combination of features (model a).
 More precisely, during the production process your enterprise purchases specific parts or resources from other companies, utilizes self-made components and has the cars of model a assembled by your employed workers.
 Hence, production costs incur.

 You, eventually, sell the cars for a price that not only covers the production costs but also allows you to turn a profit.
 Let’s assume they sell well.
 Also imagine you produce other types of cars with a different combination of features (model b) in a production process that is more complicated and expensive.
 You, then, offer the cars of model b for a higher price, but they sell badly.

-As a result, you would have to reduce the prices for model b to whatever level was necessary to stimulate sales, even if you took a loss because by not selling the unsold cars and, thus, not covering the high production costs, you would be in danger of incurring a bigger loss.
+As a result, you would have to reduce the prices for model b to whatever level was necessary to stimulate sales, even if you took a loss.
+If you did not sell the unsold cars, you would not cover the high production costs and would be in danger of incurring a bigger loss.
 In the future, you would surely continue to manufacture the profit-yielding model a, while you would stop putting your resources into the production of the unprofitable model b.

-These scenarios, in sum, show the significance of the prospect of profits and threat of losses since they create incentives.
-Furthermore, we learned about the vital importance of prices in the production process as well as in the use of resources.
+These scenarios, in sum, show the significance of the prospect of profits and the threat of losses since they create incentives.
 Prices together with profits and losses form the foundations for what Ludwig von Mises calls an “economic calculation”.
 However, such a calculation would be impossible in a (pure) socialist economic system.

 ‘Groping in the Dark’ vs. Reasonable Economic Management, or the Fate of Socialist “Commonwealths” vs. the Opportunities of a Free Market Economy